Pascati/EldoriaNotes/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Chronicles of Eldoria!
 ---

-This is a blank Quartz installation.
+This is the home page.
+To see the notes, see the menu on the left (or tap on the three bars in the top-left corner, if you're on mobile)!

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is a constant work in progress, but if something breaks or goes wrong, please don't hesitate to let me know!
+You know where to find me 😎